sageandpine/triad-audio-player/README.md

 ---

 ## Beta Testing Notes:
-* Be sure to install pygame & tinytag if running locally
+* Install pygame & tinytag if running python program locally
    - python3 -m pip install -U pygame --user
    - pip install tinytag
 * ~~When using the OPEN button you are choosing a directory.
 Click all the way into the directory/album where the mp3 files are.
 You won't see the mp3 files.
 That's normal and you can open it from here.
 The files will auto-populate.
 May switch to multi-file selction later.~~